How Sleep Affects Your Immune System

 How Your Immune System Works

-Quick biology refresher: Your immune system is a complex network of cells and proteins that serves as your body's first and best line of defence against harmful viruses and bacteria.
-To strengthen it, you want to focus on other areas of wellness—in this case, sleep—that directly affect the network.
+Quick biology refresher: Your immune system is a complex network of cells and proteins that serves as your body’s first and best line of defense against harmful viruses and bacteria.
+To strengthen it, you want to focus on other areas of wellness — in this case, sleep — that directly affect the network.

-"There's strong evidence that the immune system goes to work while we sleep", says Aric Prather, PhD, an associate professor of psychiatry and behavioural sciences at the University of California, San Francisco.
+“There’s strong evidence that the immune system goes to work while we sleep,” says Aric Prather, PhD, an associate professor of psychiatry and behavioral sciences at the University of California, San Francisco.
 And that without proper sleep, people are more vulnerable to pathogens.

 In fact, Prather led a study where the research team sprayed the common cold virus directly into participants’ noses.
 What they found: The people who slept six or fewer hours a night on average were more than four times more likely to come down with a cold than those who slept an average of seven hours or more per night.

 Why does a lack of sleep take such a toll on your immune system?
 For starters, your body produces fewer T cells, the fighter cells that search for and destroy intruders, when you don’t log enough Z’s.
 You produce T cells when you’re awake too.
 But if you’re not sleeping well, your body might spend more time addressing wear and tear than making T cells.

 “Sleep is when your body and brain consolidate information from the day to create both memories and antibodies.”

 MD, Affiliate Clinical Assistant Professor of Sleep Medicine at Stanford University

 Then there’s the fact that “sleep is when your body and brain consolidate information from the day to create both memories and antibodies,” says Logan Schneider, MD, an affiliate clinical assistant professor of sleep medicine at Stanford University.
 Antibodies are proteins specifically created to target — and remember — a particular pathogen, and they’re the reason you become immune to, say, the chickenpox once you’ve had it.